NESCAU-UFLA/FuzzingTool/README.md

 $ pip install FuzzingTool
 ```

 Or if you want to install it manually, download the last release or clone this repository, and also follow the next prerequisites.
-Give read and write permissions to the installed folder before start the tests.

 ### Prerequisites
 * Install the requests python package